-The U.S. Food and Drug Administration issued emergency use authorization (EUA) to two COVID-19 vaccines: one developed by Pfizer and BioNTech and another produced by Moderna.
+The U.S. Food and Drug Administration issued emergency use authorization (EUA) to two COVID-19 vaccines in December: one developed by Pfizer and BioNTech and another by Moderna.
 The distribution of both vaccines began in the United States in December.

 Other potential COVID-19 vaccine candidates are in development and could seek authorization later.

 UPMC has doses of the Pfizer, Moderna, and Johnson & Johnson/Janssen vaccines.
 Our goal is to vaccinate as many people as possible, as quickly as possible.

 At this time, the COVID-19 vaccine is not mandatory for UPMC employees.
 We are excited about the reports of the vaccine's effectiveness and safety.

 UPMC is offering vaccinations to frontline health care personnel who are not affiliated with a hospital or health system.
 To request vaccination for your organization, practice, or group, please review all information and instructions found at UPMC.com/HealthCareVaccine.

 UPMC is distributing the Pfizer, Moderna, and Johnson & Johnson/Janssen vaccines.